wp-plugins/ewww-image-optimizer/readme.txt

 = future =
 * these are possible future bugfixes and/or feature requests, if you see a feature you like here, go vote for it in the support forum
 * throttling: ability to specify number of images to optimize in a batch via bulk optimize, and seconds between batches
+* show statistics: display cumulative savings and computation time in status section
+* webp support
+* jpegmini server integration (for resizes only)
+* tinypng api integration (again, for resizes only)
 * FlaGallery optimize on upload does not work with plupload (only the browser-based method works properly).
 This will be implemented in a future release.
 * huge thanks to those who have done localization/translation for Dutch, Romanian, and Spanish.
 See http://wordpress.org/plugins/ewww-image-optimizer/other_notes/ for more information.
 If you would like to help translate this plugin in your language, post a thread on the support forums.